-The answer is a resounding yes.
+The answer is a resounding yes – hurricane windows save your life.
 Better protection from windows significantly increases your chances of survival in a hurricane.
-They offer a substantial amount of protection from storm elements, impacts from debris and flying objects, as well as greater safety benefits outside of a storm.
+They offer a substantial amount of protection from storm elements, impacts from debris and flying objects.
+As well as greater safety benefits outside of a storm.
 Having unprotected windows doesn’t offer nearly as much protection.

 Protection From Elements